jasonknight/gopress/docs.md

 ```go
 func (o *Comment) FindByCommentType(_findByCommentType string) ([]*Comment, error)
 ```
-FindByCommentType dynamic finder for comment_type -> []*Comment,error Generic
-and programatically generator finder for Comment
+FindByCommentType searchs against the primary key comment_type and will return []*Comment,error This method is a programatically generated finder for Comment

 ```go